 Once the assets have been transferred to an inherited IRA in your name, you have two options: leave the assets in the account (with the exception of annual MRDs) or or take cash distributions, as discussed above.

-If you don’t have an immediate need for the money, leaving the assets in the inherited IRA may be the wisest move over the long term.
+If you don’t have an immediate need for the money, leaving the assets in the inherited IRA may be the wisest move over the long term (again, subject to the MRD rules).
 That is because the longer you keep the money there, the longer you will enjoy tax-deferred growth, or, in the case of an inherited Roth IRA, tax-free growth.
-On the other hand, when you take money out of an inherited IRA, it will be taxed as ordinary income.
+On the other hand, when you take money out of an inherited IRA, it will generally be taxed as ordinary income.
 The more you withdraw from an inherited IRA now, the less you will have to build on for the future.

 2. Disclaim (decline to inherit) all or part of the assets.

 If you decline to accept all or part of the IRA assets you are entitled to, they will pass to the other eligible beneficiaries.
-If no other beneficiaries exist, the assets will pass to the original IRA owner’s spouse and then to the estate.
+If no other beneficiaries exist, the assets will pass in accordance with the IRA provider's contractual defaults.
+For example, with a Fidelity IRA the assets will pass to the original IRA owner’s surviving spouse and, if none, to the estate.
 A decision to disclaim IRA assets must be made within nine months of the original IRA owner’s death and before you take possession of the assets.
 This is an irrevocable decision.
 Therefore, as with any tax-related matter, it’s critical that you consult a tax adviser or attorney before disclaiming IRA assets.

 Other key points to remember